drwaterx/til/content/posts/slices_awry.md

 categories: ["technical"]
 ---

-# Slicing

 In this post, I briefly review a few methods to select rows and/or columns of a DataFrame that satisfy one or more criteria.
-I then introduce an additional requirement that arises frequently in practice, that being slicing with previously unknown criteria.
+I then introduce two additional requirements that arises frequently in practice--slicing with previously unknown criteria and managing serialization and deserialization to recover the desired data structure.

-## Levering multiIndexes
+## Lever multiIndexes

-I often find pandas' multiIndex to be more helpful than its rare use among colleagues would suggest.

-Pandas' `.xs` method is a clean way to select instances, as it can be executed in a piecewise sequence of criteria.
-A downside is loss of multiIndex levels.
+I often find pandas' multiIndex to be helpful, although I do not observe it used very often.
+With a multi-indexed DataFrame, pandas' `.xs` method is a clean way to select instances, as it can be executed in a piecewise sequence of criteria.
+A downside is that you lose the multiIndex level(s) from your table.

 When you have a multi-indexed dataframe, we can use `.loc` at varying depth.
 In general, `.loc` expects a row indexer followed by a column indexer.
 To select